tarwn/lessthandot-hugo/blogs/content/posts/2011-05-02-windows-server-2008-r2-failover.md

 **DFS FTW**

 Until this class, I had not heard of DFS (Distributed File System).
-Because of that, I hadn’t heard of DFS Replication.
+Because of that, I hadn't heard of DFS Replication.
 What was I missing?
 A lot!
 DFS is, if I understand it correctly, a way to logically organize a series of folders on multiple disks, which users see as a series of folders and subfolders.
 Add in DFS Replication and it takes it up a level.
 It allows you to keep a set of folders in sync across multiple servers, using replication and clustering.

 **Paxos**

 For the first time, I looked at the cluster keys in the registry.
 One of the most important has the coolest name: Paxos.
-It’s a tag that ensures consistency on all nodes.
-It’s in the format: 3:3:157.
+It's a tag that ensures consistency on all nodes.
+It's in the format: 3:3:157.

 These are the NextEpoch Number, LastEpoch Number, and Sequence Number.
 All nodes should have the same tag in the registry.
 Any time a change is made to the cluster configuration, the sequence number is increased.

 **Security Changes**

-There’s been a big change for cluster security.
+There's been a big change for cluster security.
 The cluster service account is no longer a domain user account, but is a local system account.
 This can prevent changes to a domain account, even if they were accidental, from adversely impacting the cluster.

 The default authentication method in clusters has also changed to Kerberos.
 NTLM authentication will still be usable, if necessary.